 Surgery for pets is very similar to surgery for humans.
 During your dog or cat's pre-operative appointment, the necessary preparations for surgery will be discussed.

-Our vets offer a wide range of surgical procedures for pets from soft tissue surgeries to orthopedic procedures and surgery to help restore your pet's oral health.
+Our vets offer a wide range of surgical procedures for pets from soft tissue surgeries to dog orthopedic surgerie and surgery to help restore your pet's oral health.

-At our Thornton clinic we will provide your pet with the surgery they need while living up to stringent surgical protocols.
+At our Thornton animal hospital we will provide your pet with the surgery they need while living up to stringent surgical protocols.

 During each surgery, a dedicated nurse will administer anesthesia and continuously monitor your pet using both manual and electronic patient monitoring equipment.